 While not as popular as, say, Adobe Photoshop, Rainmeter is still a popular tool among those who like to personalize every bit of their desktops.
-And it has been so for a long long time now.
+And it has been so for a long time now.
 For the uninitiated, Rainmeter is a free desktop customization program that lets you completely transform the way your desktop looks like.
-Extremely powerful and customizable, it can be used to display a truckload of information (e.g. Clock, Network statistics, Processor usage, Email, RSS feeds) right on your desktop.
+Extremely powerful and customizable, it can be used to display a truckload of information (e.g., Clock, Network statistics, Processor usage, Email, RSS feeds) right on your desktop.
 If you’ve never heard of Rainmeter, you can check out this descriptive article.
-If you’re already a Rainmeter user and are looking for some cool skins, wander no more.
+If you’re already a Rainmeter user and are looking for some cool skins, you don’t need to wander any more.
 Here we list the best modern looking Rainmeter skins for your desktop.

 1. Win10 Widgets

 This is the only Windows 10 dedicated Rainmeter skin you’re likely to find right now.
 Widgets were removed from Windows with the arrival of Windows 8 and are thus not a part of Windows 10.
 Win10 Widgets looks to fill the gap through Rainmeter.
 This skin perfectly mimics the Windows 10 UI, and the widgets look great regardless if you have a light or dark background.
 This is also among the only skin that has variable sizes for its widgets.

 Futuristic and yet minimal, TECH-A displays a horde of information, probably more than you can take.
 Apart from displaying information such as per core CPU usage, RAM utilization, and Time & date, it also contains shortcuts.
 The shortcuts lead to system folders, disk partitions, and various websites or YouTube channels.
 All of that is included within and outside a rotating circular core.
 Any of these components can be easily removed as and how you see fit.